-Diversity
+Diversity and Inclusion

-The Group values diversity and recognises the benefits it can bring to the Group's ability to achieve its goals.
-Accordingly, the Group has established a Diversity Policy which reflects the Group's commitment to workplace diversity.
+The Group values diversity and inclusion and recognises the benefits they can bring to the Group's ability to achieve its goals.
+Accordingly, the Group has established a Diversity and Inclusion Policy which reflects the Group's commitment to providing a workplace environment in which employees have equal access to the opportunities available, where they are not judged by reference to unlawful or irrelevant attributes and employees can experience a genuine feeling of inclusion.